ClojureBridge/organizing/Cookbook.md

 The [[Finding space, sponsors, volunteers, and students]] section is a little bit lighter than we'd like it to be, but since this cookbook's main authors are in San Francisco, most of the up-front work of finding those things is taken care of by the SF meta-organizers.
 So if you are a non-SF organizer, please help us beef up that section with your suggestions!

 We have a lot of past organizers who can help you figure out what to do.
-Email organizing@railsbridge.org and we'll introduce you to a mentor!
+Email organizing@railsbridge.org and we'll introduce you to an organizing mentor!

 ### [[Go Home|Home]]